Skip to main content

 Dropdown showing generated code files for the current prompt.Dropdown showing generated code files for the current prompt.

-Success check: You’ll see a list of generated files under the message.
+Success check: You will see a list of generated files under the message.

 If Rocket runs into a code issue, it will try to fix it automatically.